ddrezip/subtitleedit/readme.md

-# Recompressed Builds of Subtitle Edit
+# Recompressed builds of Subtitle Edit

 This repository contains a GitHub Actions workflow that fetches the latest upstream release of **Subtitle Edit**, unpacks it, and recompresses it into a 7z archive with maximum compression.

-## Where to Get the Files
+## Where to get the files

 The recompressed builds are published under the [**GitHub Releases**](https://github.com/ddrezip/subtitleedit/releases) page of this repository.